 Album facts: Yellow Submarine

-Harrison's It's All Too Much and It's Only a Northern Song were recorded during the Sgt.
-Pepper sessions in 1967.
-Harrison intended the latter for release on Sgt.
-Pepper's Lonely Hearts Club Band but the song was omitted from the album.
+Harrison's It's All Too Much and It's Only a Northern Song were recorded during the Sgt Pepper sessions in 1967.
+George intended the latter for release on Sgt Pepper but the song was omitted from the album.

 - Paul McCartney – Lead and backing Vocals, spoken vocals, Bass guitar, Double bass, Trumpet, Handclaps, Percussion